Skip to main content

 Let me introduce you to an author and his most recent novel that I just finished reading.
 But before I do, allow me to set the stage for how unforeseen pivotal moments can unexpectedly touch your life for the better.

-In hindsight, one of those moments for me was an invitation to join a local writer's group after my early retirement from GIA in 2014.
+In hindsight, one of those moments was an invitation to join a local writer's group after my early retirement from GIA in 2014.
 It was during that experience I met and came to know Don Hanley, Ph.D.

 A former Catholic Priest who left the ministry to marry.
 Don earned a doctorate in psychology and has worked as a psychotherapist, graduate school professor, and counseling supervisor.
 His writings include professional articles and booklets, three novels, and he is currently working on a fourth.
 Don lives in northern San Diego County.